severity1/terraform-cloud-mcp/README.md

 ---

+## Documentation

+The codebase includes comprehensive documentation:

+- **Code Comments**: Focused on explaining the "why" behind implementation decisions
+- **Docstrings**: All public functions and classes include detailed docstrings
+- **Example Files**: The `docs/` directory contains detailed examples for each domain:
+  - `docs/models/`: Usage examples for all model types
+  - `docs/tools/`: Detailed usage examples for each tool
+  - `docs/standards.md`: Comprehensive coding standards guidelines
+  - `docs/conversations/`: Sample conversation flows with the API

 ## Troubleshooting

-1. Check server logs (debug logging is enabled by default).
+1. Check server logs (debug logging is enabled by default)
-2. Use the MCP Inspector (http://localhost:5173) for debugging.
+2. Use the MCP Inspector (http://localhost:5173) for debugging
 3. Debug logging is already enabled in `server.py`:
    ```python
    import logging